AM2R: Development

-In the latter parts of the game's development, the largest challenge was to coordinate Guasti's and his collaborators' work; when Guasti started working as a programmer, he learned about project management and applied it to AM2R, but still found it challenging to have deadlines and keep people motivated, as everyone was working on the game free in their spare time.
+Guasti was joined by Esteban Criado (under the pseudonym of "DruidVorse") as the lead playtester and Robert Maloney (under the pseudonym of "Sephazon") as the producer.
+In the later parts of the development, the largest challenge was to coordinate work; when Guasti started working as a programmer, he learned about project management and applied it to AM2R, but still found it challenging to have deadlines and keep people motivated, as everyone was working unpaid in their spare time.
 In late 2014, the project was ported to the newer version of GameMaker Studio, which enabled improved loading times and performance, but required the complete rewriting of some features and changes to the designs of some levels.
-This move also made bugs faster to fix and new builds easier to make, leaving the development progress in a more expedient and productive state.
-Later in the same year, the developers worked on improving the visuals, giving the fourth area a new graphics tile set intended to give it more personality.
+This also made bugs faster to fix and new builds easier to make, making development more expedient and productive.
+Later that year, the developers worked on improving the visuals, giving the fourth area a new graphics tile set with more personality.